 This little booklet has 24 un-numbered pages that contain 45 love notes, poems and writings by many authors.
 All are writings and words of love!

 Examples of some of the writings - On opening the first two pages and the next two pages one sees these words of love:

 "He lights my world with love and laughter.
 He

 gives to all my days the warm promise of Spring,

 and because of him I am every young.
 So,

-Darling, for yesterday, today and all my tommorows,
+Darling, for yesterday, today and all my tomorrows,

 "He's the guy who makes me say to God every day,

-On the last two pages are these beautiful little writings:
+On the last two pages of this little book of love are these beautiful little writings:

 "My husband is humble and when he says,